Avoiding Flak: The Regional Challenges Faced in Prosecuting Military Aviation Cases

 Justin T. GreenJustin Green serves as the Co-Chair of the Plaintiffs’ Executive Committee for the ongoing litigation against Boeing Co. following the 2019 crash of the Boeing 737 Max in Ethiopia.
 Justin is a prominent Aviation Analyst for CNN and is featured in dozens of on-air TV news segments regarding the Boeing 737 MAX disaster.
 Having authored many influential articles and CLE courses, Justin is seen as an authority on aviation law and is often invited to speak before legal organizations across the country.

-Evan Katin-BorlandEvan Katin-Borland joined Kreindler as an associate in January 2012.
-Evan currently works on a variety of cases in state and federal courts with a focus on complex products liability cases arising from aviation accidents and other transportation accidents.
+Evan Katin-BorlandEvan Katin-Borland joined Kreindler in January 2012.
+Named Partner in 2023, Evan currently works on a variety of cases in state and federal courts with a focus on complex products liability cases arising from aviation accidents and other transportation accidents.
 He has played an active role in litigation arising from numerous military, general aviation, commercial aviation and train accidents.
 Evan was one of the lead lawyers in ‘Lofgren v.
 Polaris Industries’ and is also heavily involved in the firm’s representation of former NFL players and their families in claims through the NFL Concussion Settlement Program.